 If you’re looking for a little more adventure, bring the fishing poles to the Poudre River during low run-off season (August-October) for some brown trout fishing.
 Horsetooth Reservoir is the perfect family destination for a hot day.

 A family’s visit to Fort Collins is not complete without hopping on a bicycle.
 With over 285 miles of fairly flat lanes and trails, it’s the perfect activity for the entire family.
-Check out the bike share program Pace or join one of our fabulous guided tours, retailers, and outfitters.
+Check out one of our fabulous guided tours, retailers, and outfitters.
 You’ll find everything you need on the Fort Collins Bike page.

 If you’re looking to explore the natural areas of Fort Collins and gain brain power as well, we encourage you to enjoy family-friendly natural area adventures and guided activities throughout the year.

-Don’t forget to pick up your Natural Areas Passport from the Downtown Information Center and try to visit all 50-plus areas!
+Don’t forget to pick up your Natural Areas map from the Downtown Information Center and try to visit all 50-plus areas!